Showing posts with label FPS. Show all posts

 Who needs a PC?

-Not me, I've never owned one.
-Anyhow, let's talk gaming...
 Destruction Imminent was released in 1996 by Cunning & Devious Games for the Atari ST/e and is a first-person shooter, similar to a typical Wolfenstein clone.
 In fact, it's incredibly reminiscent of that early 90s era thanks to the familiar look and gameplay styles.
-The gameplay takes place in a similar environment too where we are fighting against the hoards using a range of familiar weaponry.
-Let's call it inspired?
+Our adventure takes place in a similar environment fighting against evil hoards of enemies.
+And using a range of familiar weaponry.
+Let's say this game was inspired?

-First things first, before you play - watch the intro play through.
-It's actually pretty cool and is accompanied by gorgeous music whilst it introduces the monsters we will encounter.
-These are a scary bunch and pretty freaky too!!
+Before you play - watch the intro play through.
+It's actually cool and accompanied by gorgeous music as it introduces the monsters we will soon encounter.
+These are a scary bunch and pretty freaky!!

-It's time to stop reading and take a look at a couple of screenshots of the robots and rock monster...
+It's time to stop reading and look at a couple of screenshots of the robots and rock monster...

 The robots can be really tough opponents at times.